billthefarmer/editor/Syntax.md

 `.sh`, `.swift` extensions will be highlighted with 'C' style highlighting.
 Files with `.htm`, `.html` extensions will be highlighted as HTML.
 Files with `.cs`, `.css` extensions will be highlighted as CSS.
+Files with `.org` extension will be highlighted as Emacs Org.
 Files with `.md` extensions will be highlighted as markdown.

 ## Parsing